List of Coronation Street characters introduced in 1986: Sally Webster

 Sally Metcalfe (also Seddon and Webster), played by actress Sally Dynevor, previously known as Sally Whittaker.
 The character first appeared on screen during the episode airing on 27 January 1986, when Kevin Webster drove past her in his van.
 He accidentally splashed her while she was waiting for a bus.
 She is protective of her two daughters Rosie Webster (Emma Collinge, Helen Flanagan) and Sophie Webster (Ashleigh Middleton, Emma Woodward, Brooke Vincent).
 Her notable storylines have seen her have an on and off relationship and marriage with Kevin Webster (Michael Le Vell), becoming the victim of domestic abuse by Greg Kelly (Stephen Billington), being diagnosed with breast cancer as well as her attempts to become the pillar of the community and annoy Janice Battersby (Vicky Entwistle) in the process.
 Over the years, she has tried to impress her bosses Bet Lynch (Julie Goodyear), Alf Roberts (Bryan Mosley), Mike Baldwin (Johnny Briggs), Paul Connor (Sean Gallagher) and Carla Connor (Alison King) and gain promotions.
 Recently, Sally has embarked on a relationship with Tim Metcalfe (Joe Duttine) and later went on to marry him.

 Jessica Barlow

-Jessica Barlow (née Midgeley) first appeared as the best friend of Susan Barlow, later acting as a bridesmaid at her wedding to Mike Baldwin.
+Jessica Barlow (also Midgeley) first appeared as the best friend of Susan Barlow, later acting as a bridesmaid at her wedding to Mike Baldwin.
 However, she soon became the girlfriend of Susan's twin brother; Peter and they both left to live in Portsmouth.

 Off-screen she married Peter in 1990 but upon his return to the Street in 2000, he revealed they had divorced due to her infidelity.